Official websites use .gov

 Increasing Access to Water for Livestock and Agriculture in Niger

 In Niger, the agricultural sector employs more than 80 percent of the population and represents the second-largest export sector in the country.
 Although poverty trends are slowly improving, agricultural productivity has stagnated due to irregular rainfall and a lack of access to equipment, supplies, and information.
 These challenges mean that much of the Nigerien population struggles to support themselves through farming, let alone increase their household incomes.
+MCC’s $442 million Niger Compact strengthened Niger’s agricultural sector and benefitted more than 3.9 million people—including entrepreneurs and small businesses—through investments in:

-• sustainable water supply for livestock and irrigated agriculture
+• irrigated agriculture

 • climate-resilient agricultural production and technology transfer